amirrouh/cardiovision/README.md

 - At least 30 GB free storage for cardiovision.
 - At least 16 GB RAM is recommended.
 - Nvidia GPU is not necessary but highly recommended.
+- A free dockerhub account (you should be logged in before moving forward)

 # Directory Structure For Training